I first presented it at in 2021. You can watch the recording on the official conference website:

 Many of the interface patterns that visual programming helped develop like nodes and wires, or direct manipulation are visible in tools like Integromat, Zapier, and Webflow

-I’m a huge fan of the visual programming agenda and finding ways to add more visual affordances into our current developer tools.
+I’m a huge fan of the visual programming agenda and finding ways to add more visual affordances to our current developer tools.
 There are tons of smart, impressive people working on the problem.

 But in many ways it’s taking the hard route – building a true visual programming medium will require overcoming a ton of design, culture, and engineering challenges.